dtinit/portability-articles/articles/tasks1.md

 Some services, such as Things, allow the user to migrate their information from Todoist using the Todoist public API (https://developer.todoist.com/sync/v9/#get-all-projects), but it can result in a complicated and tedious process for the user because queries must be performed to obtain the information requested.

-## Todoist to CSV or JSON
+## Download data for myself
-This (third-party open source)[https://darekkay.com/todoist-export/] allows the user to backup Todoist data as CSV or JSON.
+This (third-party open source)[https://darekkay.com/todoist-export/] tool allows the user to backup Todoist data as CSV or JSON.
+Both formats are available but it is recommended to download the information in CSV (Comma Separated Values) due to its ease of reading both for the user downloading and for carrying out the import process in other services.

+**In order to export your data you need to sign in to your Todoist account via the service itself.**

 * Once you select the format in which you want your data to be exported, you need to authorize and sign in with your Todoist account in order for the tool to begin the backup process.

-Having your data in these format might be useful when trying to import to other tasks services.
+Having your data in these formats might be useful when trying to import to other tasks services.

 ## Todoist to Google Sheet